Neema59/capestone-project-1/README.md

 ## Overview

 The movie recommendation system takes a movie description as input and compares it with a collection of movies to find the most similar one.
-It utilizes the spaCy library for tokenization and semantic similarity calculations.
+It utilises the spaCy library for tokenization and semantic similarity calculations.

 ## Requirements